env3d-lessons/python-thinkcspy-chapter-02/README.md

 **COMP115** is a foundational course designed to introduce students—both general learners and future computer science majors—to the core ideas of coding.

 To support deeper learning, each major chapter includes a **Challenge Exercise**.
-These challenges are designed to introduce key computer science concepts and practices beyond the basics.
+These challenges go beyond the basics to introduce key computer science concepts and professional practices.

 ## In this challenge, you will explore: